 (d) Advertising.
-Human Resource Services and the Affirmative Action/Equal Opportunity Office review all position advertisements, and the Office of Marketing and Branding reviews and approves all non-employment related advertising before it is purchased.
+Human Resource Services and the Affirmative Action/Equal Opportunity Office review all position advertisements, and the Office of Creative and Visual Services (Marketing and Communications) reviews and approves all non-employment related advertising before it is purchased.

 Departments may trade in equipment toward the purchase of similar items.
 Inventory

 tag numbers shall be noted on the departmental requisition.

 The University reserves the right to accept or reject trade-in pricing from any vendor.

 Equipment may be transferred between departments.
 Transfers will be reported as a deletion by the Department which originally had the item by returning the inventory equipment card to the Receiving & Moving Services.

 Whenever a Department wishes to dispose of any University owned property, the Department must notify Receiving & Moving Services in writing, giving complete details.
 The equipment must be fully described by giving serial numbers, condition, age (if known), inventory number, etc. If the equipment cannot be used elsewhere on campus, it will be disposed of according to Tennessee Board of Regents Policy 4:02:20:00 which has been incorporated into the MTSU Policy Manual by MTSU Policy IV:06:02 Disposal of Surplus Property.

 MTSU may offer surplus items via an online auctioning company (http://www.govdeals.com/index.cfm?fa=Main.Item&itemid=2269&acctid=48) in accordance with the TCA code for online bid transactions.

 Departments requesting goods and services shall utilize MT$ource eProcurement system to prepare online requisitions.

 A department purchase requisition is used in the following purchasing techniques: